LordRoop/P4-Ducks/README.md

 # Deliverable 3(Front End):Getting CSS and perfecting the UI and making it presentable
 * [Home Page with Navigation bar that leads to all the pages](http://76.176.48.196:5671/)
 * Done by @Navodit and @Ak
-*they were able to make the pages look better, make it have stars,added new routes,they were able to change the first page that was present, added pictures which corrspned to teachers, made the coard UI.
+* they were able to make the pages look better, make it have stars,added new routes,they were able to change the first page that was present, added pictures which corrspned to teachers, made the coard UI.
-*All in all, they basically made the UI look a lot better,
+* All in all, they basically made the UI look a lot better,

 # Portforwarding
 * Done by @Roop
-Project is now accessible through the internet.
-Implementation of security measures is in progress.
+* Project is now accessible through the internet.
+* Implementation of security measures is in progress.
+*  - Linux container has been put in a seperate subnet within LAN.
+*  - Firewall implementation in progress.